The Banking Regulation Review: Monaco

-The Bank Recovery and Resolution Directive,7 which is listed under Annex A of the Monetary Agreement, applies to the Monegasque banking sector following its transposition into French legislation on 20 August 2015.
+The Bank Recovery and Resolution Directive,6 which is listed under Annex A of the Monetary Agreement, applies to the Monegasque banking sector following its transposition into French legislation on 20 August 2015.
 Consequently, the ACPR has an exclusive power to launch and supervise the resolution procedure against a credit institution established in Monaco, and Regulation (EU) No. 806/2014 of 15 July 2014 establishing the Single Resolution Mechanism applies to credit institutions located in Monaco, as also being included under Annex A of the Monetary Agreement.

 In this context, the ACPR has the following main missions:

-- draft resolution plans;
+- to draft resolution plans;

-- implement resolution measures.
+- to implement resolution measures.

 In this context, and in accordance with the provisions of the CMF, directors and effective managers must draft a preventive recovery plan providing measures to face the significant deterioration in the financial position of a credit institution.
-Such plan shall contain proceedings enabling the implementation of the planned recovery measures and for future actions to be taken by a credit institution in the event of a crisis.
+This plan shall contain proceedings enabling the implementation of the planned recovery measures and for future actions to be taken by a credit institution in the event of a crisis.

 A credit institution is considered to be in default in the event the following situations arise:

 - it no longer complies with the relevant equity capital requirements;

 - it is not able to secure its payments;